tensorflow/models/research/delf/delf/python/training/README.md

-# DELF Training Instructions
+# DELF/DELG Training Instructions

-This README documents the end-to-end process for training a landmark detection and retrieval model using the DELF library on the [Google Landmarks Dataset v2](https://github.com/cvdfoundation/google-landmark) (GLDv2).
+This README documents the end-to-end process for training a local and/or global image feature model on the
+[Google Landmarks Dataset v2](https://github.com/cvdfoundation/google-landmark) (GLDv2).
 This can be achieved following these steps: